 The financial results generated by the PZU Group in recent years place it among the most profitable financial institutions in the country.
 At the same time, they translate into high efficiency ratios.
-In 2018 the return on equity was 22.1%1, nearly double the average posted by insurance companies in Europe.
-Rapid growth is achieved while groups in Europe.
+In 2018 the return on equity was 22.1%, nearly double the average posted by insurance companies in Europe.
+Rapid growth is achieved while preserving a high level of business safety.
+This is corroborated both by its high solvency ratios /STABLE/ and by the A- rating with stable outlook rating assigned by the US rating agency S&P Global

-/STABLE/ Financial strength rating and credit rating awarded to PZU by S&P
+Financial strength rating and credit rating awarded to PZU by S&P

-As at the end of Q3 2018, the solvency ratio (calculated according to the standard Solvency II equation) was 245%, a level above the average solvency ratio reported by insurance
+As at the end of Q3 2018, the solvency ratio (calculated according to the standard Solvency II equation) was 245%, a level above the average solvency ratio reported by insurance groups in Europe.